gabormarko/3D-semantic-segmentation/README.md

 bash voxel_to_gaussian/render_semantics_logits.sh
 ```

+## Evaluation
+- based on per-pixel ground truth labels, rendered from the available annotated 3D mesh for the ScanNet++ dataset
+- mIoU and fwIoU metrics

 ## References
-This code is based on [3D Gaussian Splatting](https://github.com/graphdeco-inria/gaussian-splatting), [OmniSeg3D-GS](https://github.com/OceanYing/OmniSeg3D-GS), [Panoptic-Lifting](https://github.com/nihalsid/panoptic-lifting).
+This code is based on [3D Gaussian Splatting](https://github.com/graphdeco-inria/gaussian-splatting), [LSeg](https://github.com/isl-org/lang-seg), [MinkowskiEngine](https://github.com/NVIDIA/MinkowskiEngine/), and [Unified-Lift](https://github.com/Runsong123/Unified-Lift/) codebases.
 We thank the authors for releasing their code.